dgfitch/Plort/README.markdown

 ### Plot

-The game state: a set of Points, their interconnections, and their PlotPoints for determining state changes.
+The game state: a set of StatePoints, their interconnections, and their PlotPoints for determining state changes.

-### Point
+### StatePoint

 A node of the gamestate.
 This can be a room, a door, an open door, a key, etc. An obstacle or an opportunity.
 Anything the player can see and optionally interact with.

 Contains:

   - A list of PlotPoints
-  - A list of connections to other Points
+  - A list of connections to other StatePoints
   - Whether the player has "seen" this node yet

 Might need to contain: